openshift/lvm-operator/README.md

 ## E2E Tests

 There are a few steps required to run the end-to-end tests for LVMS.

-You will need the following evironment variables set:
+You will need the following environment variables set:
 ```bash
 IMAGE_REGISTRY={{REGISTRY_URL}} # Ex: quay.io
 REGISTRY_NAMESPACE={{REGISTRY_NAMESPACE}} # Ex: lvms-dev, this should be your own personal namespace